Basic Setup of Gaia#

 The disturbance layer encompasses sand wave progression in the form of scour and fill on an event scale.
 Its thickness is 0.5 times the dune (or ripple) height.

 Though Gaia accepts only an ACTIVE LAYER THICKNESS keyword, it may refer to the active layer as a multiple of the representative grain size, or when fine sediment is present (\(\geq\) 20%), to the disturbance layer with a thickness of 0.5 times the dune height.
-When the riverbed is composed not of cobble and gravel and a small share of fine sediment (approximately between 1% and 20%), the active layer thickness should be generously assumed with a multiple (2-3 times) of the cobble size.
+When the riverbed is composed of cobble and gravel with a small share of fine sediment (approximately between 1% and 20%), the active layer thickness should be generously assumed with a multiple (2-3 times) of the cobble size.

-What happens when Gaia has to deposit sediment?
+What happens when Gaia deposits sediment?

 In this tutorial, a sand, gravel, and cobble sediment mix is used with an ACTIVE LAYER THICKNESS of 3 \(\cdot D_{90}\) (of cobble).
 The riverbed is initially stratified into three sublayers (plus the 0.3-m thick active layer) and the initial thickness of the riverbed layers is assumed with 1.5 m with the following keyword definitions in the Gaia steering file: